 A publicly traded company is one which has shares of stock traded on the open market.

 Private companies, on the other hand, do not have shares available for public purchase.
 Private companies may be owned by an individual, a family, a partnership, employees, or a small group of investors.

 How does one determine if a company is public or private?
-The simplest, most effective way to answer this question is to call the company and ask.
+Many corporate websites offer information on their ownership status.
+If you see an “Investor Relations” section, the company is definitely public.
+You can also call the company and ask.

-If, after careful analysis of the financial statements and business economics, the investor wishes to build up a long-term holding in the company, he may want to consider an automatic dividend reinvestment program and/or a direct stock purchase plan.
-Both of these are ideal solutions if he desires to begin a dollar cost averaging program into the company; the former will automatically invest his dividends into additional shares of stock while the latter will provide for regularly scheduled deductions from his checking or savings account to purchase shares of the company’s stock without the aid of a broker.
-Equiserve is a free database containing information on the both types of programs at thousands of publicly traded companies across the United States.
+If, after careful analysis of the financial statements and business economics, the investor wishes to build up a long-term holding in the company, they may want to consider an automatic dividend reinvestment program and/or a direct stock purchase plan.
+Both provide a dollar cost averaging approach.

+The former will automatically invest dividends into additional shares of stock while the latter will provide for regularly scheduled deductions from a checking or savings account to purchase shares of the company’s stock without the aid of a broker.